 - Summer Media Camp scholarships for youth in Queensbridge Houses (July 2021)

 - Through its Teen Council, New York City high-school students (a new cohort each year) socialize, create media, learn skills, and present public programs for fellow teens, culminating with the annual MoMI Teen Film Festival

 - Senior Program at the CCNS Ozone Park Neighborhood Senior Center

 - Free gallery hours every Thursday, 2:00 to 6:00 p.m.

 - Free virtual tours of The Jim Henson Exhibition and Behind the Screen in English, Spanish, French, Urdu, Arabic, and Portuguese (May–September 2020)

 - Free Day of the Dead Celebration with performances by Queens-based musicians and dance troupes (November 2021)

 - Free puppetry-for-the-screen workshops for families (December 2021)

 - Free Video Performance Badge workshop and workshop development program offered in English and Spanish for adults and teens (January 2022)

-- The Wiz Family Day in collaboration with local community school P.S.
+- The Wiz Family Day in collaboration with Edge School of the Arts and local community school P.S.
 111Q featuring family activities such as face painting, monitor puppetry, and screenings, grounded by community discussions with elders who performed in the original movie musical The Wiz, which was filmed at the Astoria Studio in Queens.
 Free memberships given to school families; admission for kids under 12 was free all day.
 (May 21, 2022)